fluidself/fluidself.org/_books/art/goethes-faust.md

 Faust's famous assertion that mankind possesses a dual nature, an earthly, physical or material side and a heavenly, spiritual or immaterial side.

-<blockquote>Two souls, alas!
+> Two souls, alas!
 Reside within my breast,
-and each is eager for a separation: in throes of coarse desire, one grips the earth with all its senses;
+> and each is eager for a separation:
+> in throes of coarse desire, one grips
+> the earth with all its senses;
-the other struggles from the dust to rise to high ancestral spheres.</blockquote>
+> the other struggles from the dust
+> to rise to high ancestral spheres.

 The people around him have avoided the problem of human existence by giving themselves over to their animal nature; Faust has tried to solve it by escaping from his animal side.
 Both are wrong.
 Avoidance is not the answer.